-During the by-pass phase, the ventilator can be switched off.
+During the by-pass phase, the ventilator connected to the lungs by the endotracheal tube can be switched off.
 When the ventilator is disconnected, the lungs may collapse into atelectasis.
 At cardiovascular decommissioning, recruitment maneuvers may be needed to mobilize the collapsed lungs.
-Alternatively, breathing may continue for atelectasis prophylaxis, but usually only small volumes and low pressures are needed not to interfere with the surgery.
+Alternatively, breathing may continue during ECC to avoid pulmonary atelectasis, but usually only small volumes and low pressures are needed not to interfere with the surgery.
 Coronary by-pass surgery consists in that vein grafts are sewn in as by-passes of occluded or stenosed coronary vessels.
-Usually vengraft is taken from the patient’s own vena saphenous vessels which is sewn over existing anastomoses, often 3-4 (varies between 1-6).
-You can also use LIMA (Left Internal Mammary Artery) for LAD (Left Anterior Descending) to get cardiac revascularization.
+Usually venous graft is taken from the patient’s own saphenous vein which is sewn over existing anastomoses, often 3-4 separate grafts (varies between 1-6).
+One may also use LIMA (Left Internal Mammary Artery) for LAD (Left Anterior Descending) to get cardiac revascularization.
 The aim of the surgery is complete revascularization, ie all vessels with > 50% stenosis and with a diameter of > 1.5 mm should be grafted.
 Normal operating time is 2 – 3.5 hours.

 The preoperative assessment should evaluate the patient’s cardiac status, general fitness and physiology prior to a forthcoming intervention.
 Preoperative stress can cause sympathetic-induced blood pressure and tachycardia, which increases oxygen consumption and should be avoided in unstable angina by good premedication.

 Preoperative visit are routinely performed and premedication is given as needed in accordance with local routines, e.g. with analgesics, benzodiazepines and/or an opioid (Oxycodone 10 mg + Oxazepam 10 mg).
-The previously widely used heavy premedication in thoracic surgery is nowadays rare, previously used morphine scopolamine in high dose but this sometimes gave undesirable side effects with hallucinations, respiratory failure and pronounced somnolence.
-Any beta receptor blockade should be continued, often in a halved dose on the day of surgery in order to avoid a drop in blood pressure peroperatively and bradycardia after the heart lung machine (ECC).
+The previously widely used heavy premedication in thoracic surgery is nowadays rare, earlier drugs such as morphine scopolamine in high dose was commonly used but this sometimes gave undesirable side effects with hallucinations, respiratory failure and pronounced somnolence.
+Any beta receptor blockade should be reduced, often in a halved dose on the day of surgery in order to avoid a drop in blood pressure peroperatively or bradycardia after ECC.
 Regarding coagulation inhibitors, acetylic acid (ASA) should be continued but ticagrelor and clopidogrel should be discontinued three respectively five days before the operation.

 Preparation in the Operating Room